-In 2018, I embarked on a self-funded part-time MSc (by Research) Computer Science at the University of York, supported by my workplace (in terms of working on the MSc during working time).
-I had a problem to solve, an idea of what I need to do to solve it, and I wanted to get back into the academic learning environment before pursuing PhD study.
+In 2018, I embarked on a self-funded part-time MSc (by Research) Computer Science at the University of York, supported by my workplace supervisor (in terms of working on the MSc during working time).
+We had a problem to solve, an idea of what I need to do to solve it, and I wanted to get back into the academic learning environment before pursuing PhD study.
 On the way I have learned some valuble skills in User Experience (UX) and Human Computer Interaction (HCI) for good Software Engineering.

 In November 2019, my Computer Science career had taken off.
 I was no longer involved in IT support and shifted to applying computer science and software engineering to healthcare.
 I was appointed as a Pre-Registration Clinical Scientist.
 Clinical Scientists are regulated by the Health Care Professions Council (HCPC) in the UK and by being registered it affords me clinical responsibilities.
 My specialism is Medical Physics, specifically: Clinical Engineering, Physiological Measurement & Computing.
 This allows me to apply my computer skills, whilst learning medical physics and physiology, and applying my computing skills to these domains.